zchee/neovim-wiki/Installing.md

-## Quick install
+## Packaged Install

-If you're on one of the following OSes, good news!
-You can get neovim right away!
+If you're on one of these systems, you can get Neovim right away!

 ### OS X / [homebrew](http://brew.sh)